TiendaNube/api-docs/resources/transaction.md

 ### PUT /{*store_id*}/orders/{*order_id*}/transactions/{*transaction_id*}

-Update the status of a transaction.
+Update the status of a Transaction.
 Only the status field can be updated.

 #### Request